awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

    + AWS API: [http://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateAccessKey.html](http://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateAccessKey.html)

 1. Use only the new access key to confirm that your applications are working\.
 Any applications and tools that still use the original access key will stop working at this point because they no longer have access to AWS resources\.
 If you find such an application or tool, you can switch its state back to `Active` to reenable the first access key\.
-Then return to step [[ERROR] BAD/MISSING LINK TEXT](#step-update-apps) and update this application to use the new key\.
+Then return to step [Step 2](#step-update-apps) and update this application to use the new key\.

 1. After you wait some period of time to ensure that all applications and tools have been updated, you can delete the first access key\.